machine learning +

 print(f"Current messages: {len(current.values['messages'])}")

-Now let’s locate the snapshot right after the first exchange and branch off from it — pretending the CNN message never existed.
+I’ll hunt for the snapshot right after the first exchange and branch from there — as if the second message never happened.

 python